wernerpyke/pyxel/docs/pyke_pyxel_API.md

 **Returns**:

-- `Coord` - The coordinate of the drawable's top-left corner.
+- `coord` - The coordinate of the drawable's top-left corner.

 <a id="pyke_pyxel.drawable._drawable.Drawable.set_position"></a>